Guidance Notes for Job Applicants

 To undertake some Psychometric tests or other practical tests (e.g. a word processing test to measure speed and accuracy).

 Following the interview, if you are successful, the Appointing Officer will make a verbal offer of employment.
-However, this offer will be subject to receipt of satisfactory checks in relation to references, medical clearance, CRB Disclosure (if applicable), satisfactory evidence of qualifications, membership of Professional/Regulatory Bodies, identity checks, eligibility to work in the UK and HMG Baseline Personnel Security Standard Checks.
+However, this offer will be subject to receipt of satisfactory checks in relation to references, medical clearance, DBS Check (if applicable), satisfactory evidence of qualifications, membership of Professional/Regulatory Bodies, identity checks, and eligibility to work in the UK.

-If you have any further questions about this job or the process to be followed, please speak with the ‘contact name’ or the Human Resources team (telephone number on the job advert).
+If you have any further questions about this job or the process to be followed, please speak with the ‘contact name’ or the Human Resources team (see telephone number on the job advert).

 Please also see: